 Enter the Water Pebble.
 This waterproof device sits near the drain in your shower and measures the amount of water that passes over it.
 It flashes green at the start, changing to amber when you’re halfway through and flashing red when it’s time to end your shower.
 It memorizes your usage and uses that information to shorten your next shower.
 This device is available for as low as $14 USD in some areas, and is an easy and affordable way to reduce your carbon footprint.

 Of course, these are just a few of the great gadgets available to help you help the environment.
+You can even clean up your personal environment by taking a look at these air-purifiers.
 If there’s anything in particular that we missed, be sure to let us know in the comments!
 And be sure to try these items out for yourself if you’re interested in making a personal difference in the future of our blue marble.